 In my previous post about Enemy Territory I mentioned an active, maintained fork of this infamous Splash Damage WWII RPG-shooter from the mid-2000’s.
 I found time to install, play and setup servers for Enemy Territory: Legacy – If you’re looking for a fun, free Open Source class-based FPS this is it.

-I am going to cover installation on Linux below.
+I am going to cover manual installation on Linux below.

 Installation on Linux

 We’ll be installing the 32bit version on Linux.
 Run the following commands in a terminal as your normal user.
 Substitute your ~/Download directory for wherever you want the game installed.
 Note the differences below.
 You can install both 32bit and 64bit on the same system as they’ll go into different directory paths.